Enderkries2011/chat/README.md

 The Username field is for what name that person should chat with.

 # How to setup
+1. Make A Spreadsheet (like i showed Above)
-1. Create google drive&sheets api
+2. Create google drive&sheets api
-2. Download Api Credentials File (Move into the root directory of your code)
+3. Download Api Credentials File (Move into the root directory of your code & Make sure it looks like "api-example.json")
-3. dowload code
+4. dowload code
-4. edit server.py (Google Sheets configuration & app.secret_key)
+5. edit server.py (Google Sheets configuration & app.secret_key)
-5. install requirements.txt
+6. install requirements.txt
-6. start server.py
+7. start server.py
+8. Test to see if it works (http://YourIpAddress:80 | You do not need to add the 80 cause its http default)

 # Bugs
 For now the only bug i know of is that if u login with the authcode u cant send files